Biography

 MIYUJI KANEKO

-In 2001, at the age of 11, he skipped grades and was accepted to the The Special School for Exceptional Young Talents of the Franz Liszt Academy of Music, where he studied under Gabor Eckhardt, Gyongyi Kevehazi and Rita Wagner.
-After finishing all the courses, he returned to Japan in 2006 and was admitted to the Tokyo College of Music High School.
-He studied under Kazune Shimizu, Akiyoshi Sako, and Katsuko Miura.
+At the age of 6, he moved to Hungary alone and stayed with his grandparents in order to study piano under Zsuzsa Cs.
+Nagy at the Bartok Elementary School of Music.
+At the age of 11, he skipped grades and was accepted to the The Special School for Exceptional Young Talents of the Franz Liszt Academy of Music, where he studied under Gabor Eckhardt, Gyongyi Kevehazi and Rita Wagner.
+After finishing all the courses at age 16, he returned to Japan and was admitted to the Tokyo College of Music High School.
+He studied under Kazune Shimizu, Akiyoshi Sako, and Katsuko Miura until he received a Master of Musical Arts Diploma at the graduate program of the Tokyo College of Music.

 Miyuji Kaneko is an Honorary Citizen of Kismaros, Hungary.
 He is a Steinway Artist.